Skip to content

 Fixing Bugs

-If you’ve made it this far, then you need to consider how we might introduce “bugs” into our code that are revealed only at run-time.
+If you’ve made it this far, then you need to consider how we might accidentally introduce “bugs” into our code that are revealed only at run-time.
+These are called Logical Errors.
+Conditional expressions are a common place where these errors occur.

 Head over to the following article to discover some of the more common logical errors that can creep into our code.